hgranlund/tsi-gpgpu/src/kNN/README.md

 Different parallel algorithms for finding the median was considered.
 First we tried to reuse the implementation of bitonic sort.
 Given a sorted list you can find the median directly, by simply looking at the midmost element of the array.
 Unfortunately this strategy proved unsuccessful, as re-purposing the bitonic algorithm for such an task proved difficult.
 We also have the inherent downside of sorting a list in order to find the median, since O(n) algorithms for finding the median exist, compared to the O(n log(n)) time required by sorting.

 The existing O(n) algorithms for finding the median is mostly based on a more generic problem, namely selection or [kth order statistic algorithms](http://en.wikipedia.org/wiki/Selection_algorithm).
 Quick select and radix select to two of the best known selection algorithms in serial.
 They have both an average time complexity of O(n), witch makes them a good candidates.
 The difference between then is the constant time penalty.
 The radix sort have a more exact time complexity of O(bn), where b is the number of bits in each number.
 While the penalty for quick select is based on n, and if bad pivot elements are chosen the worst case performance is O(n²).
 We choose to start implementing radix sort based on the results from [*Radix Selection Algorithm for the kth Order Statistic*](https://github.com/hgranlund/tsi-gpgpu/blob/master/resources/kNN/radix_select.pdf).
 Based on the constant time penalties radix sort would also be the best candidate for large number of elements (n).

 The radix select is based on a bitwise partitioning, much like radix sort.
 In each step, elements are partitioned in two subgroups based on the current bit.
 Then the subgroup that contains the median is determined, and the search continue in that subgroup until the median is found.

 ![An illustration of radix selectionn](./images/Radix_select.png)

 #### Results

 ![gpu-vs-cpu-build-time](./images/gpu-vs-cpu-build-time.png)

 We see that the parallel implementation performs better than the base serial implementation, building a tree of 14 million points in just over 5 seconds, compared to just under 10 required by the serial algorithm.
 Still we regard this as a quite rough implementation, in need of more tuning to really bring out the speed potential.
 The potential for parallelizing the workload for the first and last iterations have not been fully developed.
 This is due to the implementation forcing one version of the radix select algorithm being to work on all problem sizes.
 This is not optimal for dividing cuda resources, and as a result, we get high penalties when the problem size reaches "unsuitable" values.
-Basic tuning has been explored, and the preliminary results look very promising, but this is better discussed on our nest meeting.

 We also see a couple of large "jumps" in the graph.
 This happens when the number of elements passes a power of two and the height of the resulting kd-tree increase.
 The height increase hits the implementation at its weakest.

+Tuning the algorithm to alternate between bitonic select and quick select, eliminates this problem, as is visible in the graph for GPU v1.1.
+This removes the penalty for calculating the median at "unsuitable" problem sizes, giving an build time of ~2.4 seconds for 14 million points, compared to the ~9 seconds required by the serial implementation, or the ~5.2 seconds required by the old parallel implementation.

 #### Further work

-* Tune radix select algorithm to better work with the different problem sizes in each iteration.
-* Use quick selection for elements smaller then a number x.
-* Store children locations in the three, so we do not have to calculate their location when searching.
-* Always look at that memory optimization.
+* Look at memory optimization.

 Work-plan for next week
 -----------------------

-Both parallelizing the search, and improving the parallel building implementation is important, so we'll run those two tasks as parallel tracks.
+The three-building algorithm is improving, but still more optimization can be done.
+Given the optimized serial implementation of the search algorithm, it is ready for parallelization when searching for a large number of query-points.
+These two tasks will run as parallel tracks the next week.